tricitiesvote/tricitiesvote.com/README.md

 }
 ```

+I'm pretty sure the same pdcDataset always works?
+I got that from [here](https://data.wa.gov/Politics/Contributions-to-Candidates-and-Political-Committe/kv7h-kjye/data) and it still seems to show data from the current year.

-I don't remember what `query` was for above but it doesn't seem important because last year's was blank?
+And I don't remember what `query` was for above but it doesn't seem important because last year's was blank?

 Anyway.